Some Career Highlights and Forensic Achievements of Dr. Raymond Singer

 2001: Served as an expert witness in a landmark United States Appeals Court decision, enabling plaintiffs to seek compensation for injuries even if the toxicology/medical literature is incomplete.

-The case involved a motoric dysfunction disorder and other neuropsychological dysfunctions in a plaintiff exposed to a novel solvent, of which the toxicological database is incomplete.
+The case involved motor dysfunction and other neuropsychological dysfunctions in a plaintiff exposed to a novel solvent, of which the toxicological database is incomplete.

 The Federal Appeals Court ruled as follows: